 To volunteer as an Usher, please send an email to email@example.com.

-Pre-Performance Buffet The Café at the Opera House in the lower lounge level opens 2 hours prior to evening curtain times for a delicious pre-performance buffet dinner, and 2 hours prior to Sunday matinees for brunch.
+Pre-Performance Buffet The Café at the Opera House in the lower lounge level opens 2 hours prior to evening curtain times (except Sundays), for a delicious pre-performance buffet dinner, and 2 hours prior to Sunday matinees for brunch.
 Lighter fare is also served before performances and during intermissions at Patina's Café Express and Dress Circle Café.
-View the sample buffet menu or view the sample a la carte menu.
+View the sample menus.
 The lower level bar, as well as other bars, are also open at intermission for refreshments.
+Advance reservations for the pre-performance buffet are strongly recommended and can be made at OpenTable.
 Call 415.861.8150 for reservations.
 Patrons arriving before front doors open will be admitted at the Carriage entrance.

 Refreshments are available in the lower level, the Box, Orchestra, Grand Tier, and Dress Circle levels during all performances.
 Refreshments may not be carried beyond the concession areas in which they are served.
 No outside food or beverages are allowed.
 Drinking fountains are located on all levels near the elevators.